 - Seek out and interact with relevant people

-- If you have to post separately to your normal blog, set a schedule
+- If you have to post separately from your normal publishing, set a schedule

 Now that you’ve made sure you’re in the right place, step two is to decide WHY you are actually there.
 Do you want to learn more?
 Want to keep up with the latest trends in the niche?
 Are you looking for connections to write guest posts for?
-Aiming to attract more traffic to your blog?
-Or are you just looking for a blogger boyfriend/girlfriend?
+Aiming to attract more traffic to your content?
+Or are you just looking for a fellow writing boyfriend/girlfriend?

 Of course, you don’t need to be super serious all the time.
 Simply be aware of your own goals and gear your communications towards them within the community.